byui-cse/cse212-csharp/docs/lesson02/teach.md

 In this section, you will be asked several questions related to performance using big O notation.
 You will be asked to compare your answers to the actual solutions at the end of this section.
 You should watch the clock to make sure you don't spend more than half of your hour on this section before going to the next section.

-  1. Open up the following code and determine the big O notation for each of the four functions: [file here.]()
+  1. Open up the following code and determine the big O notation for each of the four methods: [file here.]()

+  2. Using the LINQ syntax, we can sum an array of number as follows:
+      * var numbers = new [] {1, 2, 3, 4, 5, 6};
+      * Console.Out.WriteLine(numbers.sum());
+      * var average = numbers.Average();
+      * Console.Out.WriteLine(average);

-  2. To calculate the average of a list of numbers, we can use the built-in Python functions as follows: int average = sum(numbers) / len(numbers).
-What is the big O notation for this code.
-You will need to think about how the built-in Python functions are implemented.
+     What is the big O notation for this code?
+You will need to think about how the built-in methods are implemented.

   3. Using either a graphing calculator or a graphing website (e.g. desmos.com), plot the following graphs:
      * y = x^2 to represent O(n^2)